PFTL/website/content/blog/13_storing_data.rst

         for data in x:
             f.write('{}\n'.format(data))

 If you run the code, the output file will be the same.
-Here, the ``{}`` get replaced by data.
+When you use ``format``, the ``{}`` gets replaced by the data.
 It is equivalent to the ``str(data)`` that we have used before.
 However, imagine that you want to output all the values with the same amount of characters, you can replace that last line by:

 .. code-block:: python

     f.write('{:.2f}\n'.format(data))

 which will give you values like ``0.00``, ``0.01``, etc. What you put in between the ``{}`` is the format string, which instructs Python how to transform your numbers into strings.
 In this case, it is telling it to treat the numbers as fixed point with 2 decimals.
-In principle it is very nice, but see that you are loosing information.
+In principle it looks very nice, but notice that you are loosing information.
 The values like ``0.005`` are rounded to ``0.01``.
-Therefore, you have to be very certaing about what do you want to achieve, in order not to loose important information.
+Therefore, you have to be very certain about what do you want to achieve, in order not to loose important information.
 If you are performing an experiment with 0.1 precision, you don't care about 0.005, but if it is not the case, you have lost half your information.

 Proper formatting takes a bit of tinkering.
 Since we want to store at least three decimals, we should change the line to: